vieanderes/hydra-visuals/README.md

 Created by **Vie**.
 Inspired by the Hydra community and the vibrant live‑coding ecosystem.

-Made with 💙 and sine waves.
+Made with heart and sine waves.